sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Tunnels between rooms

 ## To Do
-* Update position of player and npc as they move
+* Update organization of code
+* Wait to move until more inputs are recieved?
+(See bugs)
+* Put the lists into one dictionary (for coordinates)

 ## Bugs
+* Can tap a key multiple times quickly and the movement is delayed